 What is the program fee for COÖP?

-The program fee for COÖP is $420.
-Partial and full fee waivers may be available to students who demonstrate financial need, as verified through the Office of Financial Aid and Educational Financing.
+The program fee for COÖP is $450.
+A limited number of full and partial fee waivers are available to students who demonstrate financial need, as verified through the Office of Financial Aid and Educational Financing.
+Priority will be given to students with the highest levels of financial need.

 Who can participate in COÖP?